 Bitcoin was the first and is still the leading cryptocurrency; any digital currency that isn't Bitcoin is considered an altcoin (from alternative + Bitcoin).
 Some of the leading altcoins are Ether (ETH), Litecoin (LTC), and Monero (XMR), though there are thousands of altcoins in existence.
 Some altcoins are made to fill a very specific niche, some hope simply to compete with other coins, and still others are made specifically to be jokes or scams.
 Always do your research when investing in any coin!

-Blockchain is a form of distributed ledger technology (DLT), which is a public, decentralized method of keeping records.
+Blockchain is a form of distributed ledger technology (DLT), which is a public, decentralized method of keeping records of transactions between users.
 Traditional bookkeeping systems like banks rely on private central databases that track amounts and transactions; these are slow to use, vulnerable to cyber crime (like hacking), and prone to mistakes (like double spending).
 Blockchain technology avoids these problems by sharing the full cryptographically secured chronological record of each and every transaction between thousands of computers around the world, which "agree" that each transaction is valid (and therefore irreversible).
 It's this high level of security that makes blockchain-based technologies valuable, and thus gives each "coin" its value.

 Each cryptocurrency has its own blockchain or blockchain-like system that records all the transactions of that type of currency.
 So if you want to know where you can "find", say, the Litecoin that you own, you would say it's "on the blockchain".